Processing math: 40%

 Curvature and symmetry about a point

-Motivated by one of the proposed exercises today, we observe that the curve $y=x^3$, which is symmetric about the origin of the plane, satisfies that the curvature at the point $-x$ is the opposite in $x$: look in which side lies the graph of $y=x^3$ around $x$.
+Motivated by one of the proposed exercises today, we observe that the curve y=x^3, which is symmetric about the origin of the plane, satisfies that the curvature at the point -x is the opposite in x: look in which side lies the graph of y=x^3 around x.
 Thus we prove the next result:

 Result.
-If $\alpha:I\rightarrow{\mathbb R}^2$ is a planar curve which is symmetric about a point $p_0\in\alpha(I)$, then $\kappa(-s)=-\kappa(s)$.
-Here we are assuming that $\alpha(0)=p$.
+If \alpha:I\rightarrow{\mathbb R}^2 is a planar curve which is symmetric about a point p_0\in\alpha(I), then \kappa(-s)=-\kappa(s).
+Here we are assuming that \alpha(0)=p.

-After a translation and without loss of generality, we suppose that $p_0=(0,0)$.
-Say that $\alpha$ is symmetric about the origin means $\alpha(-s)= M\alpha(s)$, where $M$ is the symmetry, that is, $Mx=-x$.
-Thus $\alpha(-s)=-\alpha(s)$.
-Let $\beta(s)=\alpha(-s)$.
-Then $\kappa_\beta(s)=-\kappa_\alpha(-s)$.
-On the other hand, the curve $\gamma(s)=-\alpha(s)$ is a direct rigid motion of $\alpha$, so $\kappa_\gamma(s)=\kappa_\alpha(s)$.
-Since $\kappa_\gamma(s)=\kappa_\beta(s)$, we conclude $$-\kappa_\alpha(-s)=\kappa_\alpha(s).$$
+After a translation and without loss of generality, we suppose that p_0=(0,0).
+Say that \alpha is symmetric about the origin means \alpha(-s)= M\alpha(s), where M is the symmetry, that is, Mx=-x.
+Thus \alpha(-s)=-\alpha(s).
+Let \beta(s)=\alpha(-s).
+Then \kappa_\beta(s)=-\kappa_\alpha(-s).
+On the other hand, the curve \gamma(s)=-\alpha(s) is a direct rigid motion of \alpha, so \kappa_\gamma(s)=\kappa_\alpha(s).
+Since \kappa_\gamma(s)=\kappa_\beta(s), we conclude -\kappa_\alpha(-s)=\kappa_\alpha(s).

-This can be checked for curves that are graphs of $y=f(x)$ where we know that $$\kappa_\alpha(x)=\frac{f''(x)}{(1+f'(x)^2)^{3/2}}.$$ Denote $\alpha$ the curve $y=f(x)$.
-As $f$ is symmetric about the origin, then $f(-x)=-f(x)$.
-The curvature of $y=g(x)$, where $g(x)=f(-x)$ is
+This can be checked for curves that are graphs of y=f(x) where we know that \kappa_\alpha(x)=\frac{f''(x)}{(1+f'(x)^2)^{3/2}}.
+Denote \alpha the curve y=f(x).
+As f is symmetric about the origin, then f(-x)=-f(x).
+The curvature of y=g(x), where g(x)=f(-x) is

-The curvature of $y=-h(x)$ is $$h'(x)=-f'(x), h''(x)=-f''(x)\Rightarrow \kappa_h(x)=\frac{-f''(x)}{(1+f'(x)^2)^{3/2}}.$$ Since the curvatures of both graphs coincide, we have $$\kappa_f(-x)=\frac{f''(-x)}{(1+f'(-x)^2)^{3/2}}=\frac{-f''(x)}{(1+f'(x)^2)^{3/2}}=-\kappa_f(x).$$
+The curvature of y=-h(x) is h'(x)=-f'(x), h''(x)=-f''(x)\Rightarrow \kappa_h(x)=\frac{-f''(x)}{(1+f'(x)^2)^{3/2}}.
+Since the curvatures of both graphs coincide, we have \kappa_f(-x)=\frac{f''(-x)}{(1+f'(-x)^2)^{3/2}}=\frac{-f''(x)}{(1+f'(x)^2)^{3/2}}=-\kappa_f(x).

 The converse is also true:

 Theorem.
-If $\alpha:I=(-a,a)\rightarrow{\mathbb R}^2$ is a planar curve such that $\kappa(-s)=-\kappa(s)$, then the graphic of $\alpha$ is symmetric about the point $p=\alpha(0)$.
+If \alpha:I=(-a,a)\rightarrow{\mathbb R}^2 is a planar curve such that \kappa(-s)=-\kappa(s), then the graphic of \alpha is symmetric about the point p=\alpha(0).

-After a translation, we suppose $\alpha(0)=(0,0)$.
-Define two curves: $\beta(s)=\alpha(-s)$ and $\gamma(s)=-\alpha(s)$.
+After a translation, we suppose \alpha(0)=(0,0).
+Define two curves: \beta(s)=\alpha(-s) and \gamma(s)=-\alpha(s).
 We compute their curvatures.
-For $\beta$, $\kappa_\beta(s)=-\kappa(-s)$ and for $\gamma$, $\kappa_\gamma(s)=\kappa(s)$ because the symmetry is a direct rigid motion.
-By hypothesis, $\kappa_\gamma(s)=\kappa_\beta(s)$ so there is a direct rigid motion $M$ such that $\gamma(s)=M\beta(s)$.
-Because $\gamma(0)=\alpha(0)=\beta(0)$ and $\gamma'(0)=\beta'(0)$ (check!), then their normal vector also coincide at $s=0$.
-Then $M$ must be the identity, proving the result.
+For \beta, \kappa_\beta(s)=-\kappa(-s) and for \gamma, \kappa_\gamma(s)=\kappa(s) because the symmetry is a direct rigid motion.
+By hypothesis, \kappa_\gamma(s)=\kappa_\beta(s) so there is a direct rigid motion M such that \gamma(s)=M\beta(s).
+Because \gamma(0)=\alpha(0)=\beta(0) and \gamma'(0)=\beta'(0) (check!), then their normal vector also coincide at s=0.
+Then M must be the identity, proving the result.

 Saturday, 4 March 2017